Benjamin C. Sullivan, CFP®, EA

 A native of East Hanover, N.J., Ben graduated magna cum laude from Tulane University’s Freeman School of Business with a degree in finance and legal studies in business.
 Before joining Palisades Hudson, he worked for American International Group as an accounting analyst.

-Ben has written many articles for Sentinel, including “When Is It Safe To Get Back Into Bonds?”
-(January 2014), “Planning For The Possibility Of Divorce” (June 2013), “Understanding Investor Biases” (October 2011), “2011 Tax Changes: Facts, Opportunities And Lessons” (March 2011 - online edition), and “New Orleans: Five Years After Katrina” (August 2010 - online edition).
+Ben has written many articles for Sentinel, including “Income Tax Planning For Large Estates” (November 2014 - online edition), “When Is It Safe To Get Back Into Bonds?”
+(January 2014), “Planning For The Possibility Of Divorce” (June 2013), “Understanding Investor Biases” (October 2011), and “2011 Tax Changes: Facts, Opportunities And Lessons” (March 2011 - online edition).